AmberWho/TDA_PropertyTaxMaps/README.md

 In each city folder, the file _00.txt_ records the Census tract contained by each map parcel.
 Property tax map parcels are named in the format of _city index + sample index + .png_, and the corresponding grayscale images are named in the format of _city index + sample index + gray.png_.

 To reproduce the grayscale version of a map parcel, for example, _0101.png_, place the map parcel and _grayscale.py_ (available in [Codes](/Codes)) in the same folder, and:
-1. Install _PIL_ package for python
+1. Install _PIL_ package for Python
 2. Run `python grayscale.py "0101"` from the command prompt in the current folder
 3. Wait until seeing `|=  Finish! (,,•ω•,,)  -=-------` message in the command prompt
 4. A grayscale version will be produced, titled _0101gray.png_